newatoms/guides/the-content-guide/readme.md

 * Who is the owner of the content?
 * **Most important but difficult:** Do you trust the owner?
 * What are its takes on copyrighting?
 * If the resource a Youtube/Vimeo clip: Did it ever banned a clip?
+How popular is the video?
 * If the resource is an article on a news site: Do articles after a designated time go behind a paywall?
 * How old is the source?